Program TypeMajor, Minor

 Dr. Bungum enjoys researching epistemology, metaphysics, and the philosophy of religion.
 He earned his first degree in chemistry, which informs his work on epistemic authority and virtue, suffering, and theodicy.
 View Profile

 Nathan Kilpatrick, PhD

 Dr. Kilpatrick is a scholar of literature whose work focuses on the intersection of literature and Catholic culture since Vatican II, personalism, genre studies, and narrative theology.
-His training in English literature and theology helps students to cultivate a Catholic imagination.
+His English literature and theology training helps students cultivate a Catholic imagination.
 View Profile

 Kathleen Kirsch, PhD